rki-mf1/breakfast/README.md

-# breakfast - Fast outbreak detection and sequence clustering
+# breakfast - FAST outBREAK detection and sequence clustering

-`breakfast` is a simple and fast clustering script developed for SARS-CoV-2 genomes using precalculated sequence features (e.g. nucleotide substitutions) from [Covsonar](https://gitlab.com/s.fuchs/covsonar).
+`breakfast` is a simple and fast script developed for clustering SARS-CoV-2 genomes using precalculated sequence features (e.g. nucleotide substitutions) from [covSonar](https://gitlab.com/s.fuchs/covsonar).

 **This project is under development and in experimental stage**